-Kawagoe Styrofoam Art – In 2015 I wrote a popular post about the styrofoam art displays by Yajima Kimio in Kawagoe.
-Mr Yajima has continued to make incredible art from styrofoam for the last four years.
-And I have discovered displays I hadn’t noticed back in 2015!
-This is an update with a map of the locations of some of his current displays exhibited in the general Penny Candy Alley area of Kawagoe.
+Kawagoe Styrofoam Art by Yajima Kimio in Kawagoe.
+This post was originally written in 2015.
+But as Mr Yajima continually adds to his incredible art made from styrofoam collection, I added his most recent work in 2019.
+This updated version comes with a map of the locations of some of his current displays.
+Focusing on the greater Penny Candy Alley area of Kawagoe.
 Mr Yajima also makes pieces for other cities, but Kawagoe, his hometown, has most of his work.

 If you’ve come to this page through a search, I’m pretty sure you know the basics about Kawagoe.
 But for those that come through WordPress Reader let me very briefly introduce the wonderful historic town of Kawagoe.
 It is a popular tourist area in Saitama, about 30 minutes by train from Ikebukuro station in Tokyo.
 The main reason is that it is an Edo period timeslip with dozens of houses from the beloved period of Japan’s rich history.
 The Edo period was a time of samurai and shoguns and it ranged from 1603 to 1806.
 Thousands of tourists flock to the area to walk through history.